ricsanfre/pi-cluster/docs/_docs/pimaster.md

+---
-# Preparing Ansible Control Node
+title: Ansible Control Node
+permalink: /docs/pimaster/
+redirect_from: /docs/pimaster.md
+---

 A Virtual-BOX VM running on a Windows PC is used as Ansible Control Node, `pimaster` for automating the provisioning of the Raspberry PIs cluster.